 It is heated to high temperatures, then applied to paper, filling paper's holes and creating an extremely even surface.
 Most laminate consists of several layers all bonded together.
 Because the plastic is hot when applied, laminate is an extremely flexible material, able to be folded down the create molding or up to create a backsplash.
 It may also be affixed to particle board or other substrates.
 This results in a surface that is easily wiped down and remains very hygienic.
 More porous materials, such as wood or stone, are not as uniform, meaning they can trap debris more easily.
 If you want to do a lot of food prep right on the countertop – like rolling out dough for bread – laminate is a great option.

 Laminate countertops offer a huge variety of aesthetic options.
 Because they are made of layers of paper, the choices are nearly endless when it comes to color and pattern.
 Laminate can emulate wood or stone, be a solid color or be bright and sparkly for those who like to make a statement.
+Some homeowners opt to refinish these with epoxy to achieve unique looks.

 Wood is made primarily of cellulose, a starchy carbohydrate molecule that forms loose, porous structures.
 When looking at wood under a microscope, you will see lots of rows of long, straw-like holes.
 These were the tree's vessels while it was alive, transporting fluids and nutrients up and down the trunk and into the branches.
 This gives wood its gorgeous, light and dark grain, formed from different tissues in the tree.
 It's important to note that just because the tree is dead and used in your kitchen counter doesn't mean those structures don't still work, however.
 They do, which means that a reliable wooden countertop might be well treated to withstand absorption and transportation of water and oil.